Improving Marketing Sales Close Rate by 500%

 How Following Up Affects Closing Rates

-When you follow up with on a prospective lead, think of it as doing a marketing campaign with re-targeting.
+When you follow up with a prospective lead, think of it as doing a marketing campaign with re-targeting.
 We understand in marketing that re-targeting in an Ad campaign improves click-through rates, and lead generation.
 Did you know, the same concept applies to closing sales?

-A potential prospect these days gets hundreds of emails a day, in addition to getting hundreds more messages from social media posts, apps, and other ad sources all competing for their attention.
+A potential prospect these days gets hundreds of emails a day, in addition to getting hundreds of messages from social media posts, apps, and other ad sources all competing for their attention.
 What makes you believe that your ONE email or TWO phone calls will be enough?
 Often times, unless the buyer really needs the marketing service, it is not enough.

 Beware of Your Closing Rate Advantage